 by Paul Chek, www.chekinstitute.com

-Here at the C.H.E.K Institute, an exercise can only be considered functional if it fulfills the following criteria:
+Here at the C.H.E.K Institute, an exercise can only be considered functional if it fulfils the following criteria:

 1. Comparable reflex profile (Righting and Equilibrium reflexes)

-When moving across any object, stable (earth) or unstable (surf board), the body uses reflexes to maintain your upright posture.
-People with brain and spinal cord injuries often have to perform certain exercises to restore these reflex actions.
+When moving across any object, stable (earth) or unstable (surfboard), the body uses reflexes to maintain your upright posture.
+People with a brain and spinal cord injuries often have to perform certain exercises to restore these reflex actions.
 Athletes needing particular reflex responses can use specific exercises to target the reflex profile they need to improve.

-2. Maintenance of your center of gravity over your own base of support
+2. Maintenance of your centre of gravity over your own base of support

-Whether standing at the sink brushing your teeth (Static postural component), or performing a walking lunge, squat or power clean (Dynamic postural component), failure to maintain your center of gravity over your base of support results in falling and possibly injury.
+Whether standing at the sink brushing your teeth (Static postural component) or performing a walking lunge, squat or power clean (Dynamic postural component), failure to maintain your centre of gravity over your base of support results in falling and possibly injury.